Imagine your favorite video game without the main character. No Mario, no Link. Sonic is actually a rabbit and not a hedgehog.

 Triangles: Triangle shapes can be used for evil characters, but also used for: speedy, calculating, cunning, hot-headed, rougue-like, stealthy, emotional, loving, quick-thinker, slick, elegant, etc.

-Beginning the 3D design
+5. Begin the 3D design

 At this point, character designers have a reference library, have learned the basics of design theory, and studied the basics of sculpting, which means it’s time to think about creating the character's concept art.